Top 5 Myths of PEDS in the NBA.

 #2.
 PEDs aren’t in the NBA = FALSE.

-They sure are.
+PEDs are definitely in the NBA.
+We just don’t know how prevalent.
 Ask Hedo Turkoglu, O.J.
 Mayo, Rashard Lewis, Darius Miles, Lindsey Hunter, Soumaila Samake, Matt Geiger, and Don MacLean their thoughts on the benefits of PEDs.
 All of these players were busted for PED and/or steroid abuse.

 #3.
 PEDs give you huge muscles and cut down on mobility.
 This isn’t useful for NBA players = FALSE.